-Here’s how to find out how much your health insurance will help pay for, and how much you’ll pay:
+In most cases, yes – insurance will help cover childbirth.
+However, to what extent really depends on the kind of coverage you have.
+Here’s how to find out how much your health insurance will help pay and how much you’ll pay:

 - Call your member services and let them know about your upcoming delivery.
 They can give you a cost estimate based on the hospital or center you’re going to.
 They can look at costs for both a caesarean section (C-section) or vaginal delivery.

 - Many insurance plans offer online cost estimates.
-Login to your online account and search “inpatient hospital visit.”
-Or, check your benefit documents online.
+Log in to your online account and search “inpatient hospital visit.”

 HealthPartners members: Check your costs and coverage in your online account

-- Delivery location.
-You can choose to deliver your baby in a hospital.
-Or, you can choose another type of birthing center.
+You can choose to deliver your baby in a hospital, hospital-based birth center, freestanding birth center or at home.
 However, not every hospital or birthing center is included in your health insurance plan.
-A call to your health insurance provider can help make sure the place you’re having your baby is in your plan’s network.
+A call to your health insurance provider can help make sure the location you’re having your baby at is in your plan’s network.